 My Favorite: Travellers Autobarn

-Their designs and layouts have proven to be very successful in these harsh environments and have now made a move to the USA (currently West Coast).
+Their designs and layouts have proven to be very successful in these harsh environments and have now made a move to the USA (currently on the West Coast).
 This is great news for people searching for the perfect camper, because (spoiler alert), Travellers Autobarn offers the most bang for your buck on this list.